puppeteer/puppeteer/docs/api/puppeteer.locator.wait.md

 # Locator.wait() method

+Waits for the locator to get the serialized value from the page.

+Note this requires the value to be JSON-serializable.

-### Signature:
+### Signature

 ```typescript
 class Locator {
   wait(options?: Readonly<ActionOptions>): Promise<T>;
 }
 ```

-Waits for the locator to get the serialized value from the page.

-Note this requires the value to be JSON-serializable.

 ## Parameters